TimN1987/SchoolBookingsApp/README.md

 ### Why asynchronous operations?

 The majority of database operations were implemented **asynchronously** to ensure smooth background processing of data without blocking the UI thread.
-Due to the small-scale nature of the application and database, only one **Sqlite connection** was opened and so tasks were not run in parallel (although this approach was considered).
+Due to the small-scale nature of the application and database, only one **SQLite connection** was opened and so tasks were not run in parallel (although this approach was considered).
 Although the application’s data load is lightweight, implementing **asynchronous** methods ensures better scalability and makes the underlying logic more reusable for future, larger applications.

 ## 🔨 Future Improvements:

 - 🧑‍🎨 UI and UX Enhancements:
-  Enable the viewing of more granular data overviews on the dashboard, for example next meeting, average student scores and bookings by class.
-Enable visual displays of student data, such as bar graphs of data by subject.
+  Expand the dashboard to include richer visualisations and data summaries, such as upcoming meetings, average attainment scores, and bookings by class.
+Implement interactive graphs (e.g., bar charts for student performance by subject) to make data easier to interpret at a glance.
 - 📂 Cleaner Project Structure:
-  Ensure that the project structure is more clearly organised, for example moving the *Services* folder outside the *MVVM* folder, ensuring that namespace references are corrected as required.
-This would make the separation of concerns clearer.
+  Reorganise folders to better reflect *separation of concerns*.
+For example, moving the *Services* directory outside the *MVVM* folder and updating namespaces accordingly.
+This will align the solution more closely with professional .NET conventions.
 - 📈 Enable data tracking:
-  Add the ability to save multiple sets of data and meeting records for each student, allowing
+  Add functionality to track multiple sets of attainment data and meeting records per student.
+This would provide deeper insights, enabling teachers to monitor student progress over time and refer back to prior meeting records to action discussion points.
+- 📨 Refactor Status Messaging:
+  Centralise all user-facing messages in a dedicated *static* **StatusMessage** class to improve consistency and maintainability.
+Replace the existing **Task.Delay**–based message clearing with **cancellation tokens** for more robust and responsive UI updates.
+- 📅 Improve Booking View:
+  Implement a **calendar-based layout** to present bookings in a more visual and intuitive format.
+Provide users with the option to toggle between *calendar* and *list* views, enhancing usability and making it easier to manage and review appointments.

 ## 🌟 Project Highlights:

+- 💻 Full CRUD functionality:
+  Designed and implemented complete **Create**, **Read**, **Update**, and **Delete** operations across multiple tables, ensuring consistent data handling and validation.
+Included a range of flexible data retrieval methods, including the ability to search by multiple criteria for more refined and efficient data access.
+- 🔍 Relational Database Design:
+  Introduced a relationship table to manage *many-to-many* links between students and parents, demonstrating practical use of **foreign keys** and **JOIN** operations in **SQLite**.
+Implemented *cascading deletes* to maintain data integrity when records are removed, and extended read operations across related tables for combined data queries.
+- 🧩 Dependency Injection and Modularity:
+  Used **IServiceCollection** and **IServiceProvider** for clean and testable dependency management.
+This ensured that all components (including **CRUD** services and **EventAggregator**) were easily maintainable and decoupled.
+- 📊 Dynamic Data Visualisation:
+  Implemented a **custom control** for pie charts to display key data summaries, such as student booking distribution, making data more engaging and accessible.
+Used *trigonometric calculations*, *converters* and *Geometry paths* in **XAML** to create accurate and responsive pie chart segments.
+- 🎨 Customised and Consistent XAML UI:
+  Developed a clear and modern UI using **XAML**, featuring *DataTemplates*, *ControlTemplates*, and *Styles* for a cohesive appearance across all **Views**.
+Emphasis was placed on clarity, maintainability, and ease of navigation.
+Incorporated *VisualStateManager* with Storyboard animations and *Template Triggers* for smoother visual feedback and dynamic UI interactions.
+- 🧪 Testing and Continuous Integration:
+  Followed **Test-Driven Development (TDD)** principles using **xUnit**, ensuring that logic for database access, ViewModels, and validation was fully testable.
+Integrated **GitHub Actions** to automatically build and run all tests on each commit, supporting a professional **CI pipeline** and maintaining code reliability throughout development.

 ## 💡 Lessons Learned: